NAVICULAR BONE ANATOMY

 GENERAL STRUCTURE

 The navicular bone is located on the medial side of the tarsus, positioned between the talus behind and the three cuneiform bones in front.
-It plays an important role in connecting these structures and maintaining the integrity of the foot's arch.
+It plays an important role in connecting these structures and maintaining the integrity of your foot's arch.
 The name "navicular" derives from its boat-shaped appearance.

 Location and Position